 Pregnant women are strongly urged not to drink alcohol during pregnancy.

-Drinking alcohol while you are pregnant has been shown to cause harm to a baby inside the womb and may lead to long-term medical problems in the child after birth.
+Drinking alcohol while pregnant has been shown to cause harm to a baby as it develops in the womb.
+Alcohol used during pregnancy may also lead to long-term medical problems and birth defects.

-Drinking a lot of alcohol during pregnancy can lead to fetal alcohol syndrome in the baby.
-Fetal alcohol syndrome refers to a group of birth defects found in children born to mothers who drink too much alcohol.
+Drinking a lot of alcohol during pregnancy can lead to a group of defects in the baby known as fetal alcohol syndrome.
 Symptoms can include:

 These medical problems are lifelong and can range from mild to severe.